BrightonBTC/bitticka/README.md

 ## Required Components

 - Raspberry pi + raspi OS installed (I used an old 3b I had kicking around but most pi's should work so long as they have internet capabilities. ie.pi3/4/5,zero w, etc.)
-- 20x4 alphanumeric LCD with PCF8574 I2C expander (or you could do it without the expander but you'd need to figure out the extra wiring)
+- 20x4 alphanumeric LCD with PCF8574 I2C expander (or you could do it without the expander but instructions for the extra wiring are not included here)
 - 4 jumper cables to go from pi to the display
 - A BitcoinExplorer instance to connect to (self hosted and connected to your own BTC Core node is recommended)

 ## Connect the display

-Connecting a pi to a PCF8574 expander is simple and there are many tutorials online if the follwing simple outline is insufficient (eg. [here](https://www.circuitbasics.com/raspberry-pi-i2c-lcd-set-up-and-programming/) or [here](https://circuitdigest.com/microcontroller-projects/interfacing-lcd-with-raspberry-pi-4-to-create-custom-character-and-scrolling-text) )
+Connecting a pi to a PCF8574 expander is simple and there are many tutorials online if the following basic outline is insufficient (eg. [here](https://www.circuitbasics.com/raspberry-pi-i2c-lcd-set-up-and-programming/) or [here](https://circuitdigest.com/microcontroller-projects/interfacing-lcd-with-raspberry-pi-4-to-create-custom-character-and-scrolling-text) )

 There are only 4 pins on the LCD expander, each one needs to be connected to the pi in the following manor: